-Federally recognized Tribal Governments
+Tribal Governments

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specific ation are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type:

 Supports for Participant Direction

-The waiver provides for participant direction of services as s

-includes the following supports or other supports for particip ant direction.
+The waiver provides for participant direction of services as specified in Appendix E. Indicate whether the waiver includes the following supports or other supports for participant direction.

 Support for Participant Direction:

 Other Supports for Participant Direction

-Alternate Service Title (if any):

-Personal Assistant Services
+Personal Assistant Services ---------- ----------- ----------

-HCBS Taxonomy:

--

 Category 1: Sub-Category 1:

 08 Home-Based Services 08030 personal care

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+ervice Definition (Scope):

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :

-• Service is included in approved waiver.
-There is no change in service specifications.

-O Service is included in approved waiver.
-The service specifications have been modified.

-Personal assistant service is a range of assistance to enable a waiver participant to accomplish tasks that they would normally do for themselves if they did not have a disability.
-This assistance may take the form of hands-on assistance (actually performing a task for the person) or cuing to prompt to perform a task.
-Personal assistant services may be provided on an episodic or on a continuous basis.
-Personal assistant services provide hands-on assistance with ADLs, IADLs, and basic home management tasks.
+Personal assistance service is a range of assistance to enable waiver participants to accomplish tasks that they would normally do for themselves if they did not have a disability.
+This assistance may take the form of hands-on assistance (actually performing a task for the person) or cuing to prompt the participant to perform a task.
+Personal assistance services may be provided on an episodic or on a continuing basis.
+Personal assistance services provide hands-on assistance with ADLs and basic home management tasks.
 The need for assistance is identified through a comprehensive assessment that evaluates physical, social, environmental, and functional condition.
-Hands on assistance is provided for seven keys ADLs: bathing, dressing, eating, toileting, hygiene, mobility and transfer, and key IADLs to include: light housework (sweeping, vacuuming, dusting, mopping and washing dishes), laundry, meal preparation, transportation, essential shopping, using smart devices, computers and telephone, medication, paying bills and money management).
-Such assistance also may include the supervision, monitoring, companionship, and emotional support of participants as provided in the service plan.
+Hands on assistance is provided for seven keys ADLs: bathing, dressing, eating, toileting, hygiene, mobility and transfer, and key IADLs to include: light housework, laundry, meal preparation, transportation, grocery shopping, using the telephone, medication, and money management).
+Such assistance also may include the supervision of participants as provided in the service plan.